MAT Manual

 The content of a matrix can be accessed in various representations called facets.
 MGL-MAT takes care of synchronizing these facets by copying data around lazily, but doing its best to share storage for facets that allow it.

-) that's basically a 1d lisp array. scal!
+facet (hence the b) that's basically a 1d lisp array. scal! on the

 created when the array was printed.
 All facets are up-to-date (else